-Through the 15 MeV high energy electron accelerator and the target design for generating multiple radiation, two types of radiation, neutron and X-ray, simultaneously acquiring equipments have been designed in one equipment.
-The multi-beam radiation generator designed in this study can generate X-rays of up to 100 Gy/min at a distance of 1 m from the target and also generates 10^{10} n/s of neutrons at the target spot point.
+Through the 15 MeV high energy electron accelerator and a Multi-radiation target system, three types of radiation, X-rays, electrons and neutron, simultaneously acquiring equipment have been designed in one equipment.
+The multi-beam radiation generator designed in this study can generate X-rays of up to 100 Gy/min at a distance of 1 m from the target and also generates 1010 n/s of neutrons at the target spot point.